Rapptz/discord.py/docs/guide/interactions/checks.rst

 It is also possible to use a check decorator that will directly attach a cooldown to your command.

-There are two cooldown methods, static and dynamic.
+There are two cooldown types, static and dynamic.

 Static Cooldown
 ~~~~~~~~~~~~~~~~

-Static cooldowns are methods which limit a command to a certain number of uses per time frame.
+Static cooldowns limit a command to a fixed number of uses, per time frame.

 .. code-block:: python3
     :emphasize-lines: 2